NoroffFEU/agency.noroff.dev/documentation/how-to-branch.md

 Then create a new branch for your task:

-`git branch FE-Offers-createOfferListener`
+`git branch teamName-Offers-createOfferListener`

 Or, create and switch to the new branch in one command:

-`git checkout -b FE-Application-nameOfTaskHere`
+`git checkout -b teamName-Application-nameOfTaskHere`

 #### Deleting Branches